immutant/immutant.org/news/2013-06-28-announcing-1-0-0-beta2.md

 ## What's in this release?

-* Our slim build is even slimmer now!
+* Our slim build is even slimmer now (44mb - beta1 was 68mb)!
 * You can now make message listeners non-transactional by passing `:xa false` to `immutant.messaging/listen`.
 This may interest you if your handlers take longer than a minute or so and you don't require